communionboy/communionboy/README.md

 - 👋 Hi, I’m Aladejebi Alex
-- 👀 I’m interested in Creating ML models and Backend(FastAPI)
+- 👀 I’m interested contributing to open source codes for Backend(FastAPI)
 - 🌱 I’m currently looking for growth opportunities
 - 💞️ I’m looking to internship placement and junior roles
 - 📫 How to reach me aladejebialex@gmail.com or +2349031360050